SOHR: Syria Kurds Hunt Down Jihadists after Prison Attack

-The assault and ensuing clashes around the prison left more than 200 people dead in the jihadists’ most high-profile military operation since the loss of their “caliphate” nearly three years ago.
+It was the most high-profile attack launched by the jihadists since the loss of their “caliphate” nearly three years ago.

-The Kurdish-led Syrian Democratic Forces said they had retaken full control of Ghwayran prison on Wednesday, ending six days of battles that turned the largest city in northeastern Syria into a war zone.
+The Kurdish-led Syrian Democratic Forces said they had retaken full control of Ghwayran prison on Wednesday, ending battles that turned the largest city in northeastern Syria into a war zone.

-It said 151 IS jihadists, 53 Kurdish fighters and seven civilians had been killed in the six days of violence.
+The Britain-based war monitor said 156 IS jihadists, 55 Kurdish fighters and seven civilians had been killed since the start of the assault.

-The Kurdish authorities have insisted no inmates escaped from the compound but the Observatory has said significant numbers got away.
+The Kurdish authorities have insisted no inmates escaped from the compound but the Observatory, which relies on sources on the ground, has said significant numbers got away.

 Ghwayran held an estimated 3,500 IS inmates, including around 700 minors, when the initial IS attack began with explosives-laden vehicles driven by suicide bombers.